 braided monoidal category, braided monoidal (∞,1)-category

-For definitions of braided monoidal categories, braided monoidal functors and braided monoidal natural transformations, see:
+For a review of definitions of braided monoidal categories, braided monoidal functors and braided monoidal natural transformations, see:

 For an elementary introduction to braided monoidal categories using string diagrams, see: